peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Returns:</b>

 A string representation of this object.
 If negative, the string will begin with a minus sign ("-", U+002D).
-The string will use the basic digits 0 to 9 (U + 0030 to U + 0039).
+The string will use the basic digits 0 to 9 (U+0030 to U+0039).

 ### valueOf